davwillev/stopwatch/README.md

   - `stop`: Field name for the datetime the lap was (last) stopped.
   - `num_stops`: Field name for the number of times the timer was stopped during recording of a lap (the target field must be of type integer).
   - `event`: The event name (or numerical id) of the event the repeating form is on.
 If not specified, the current event is assumed.

+- `plain`: A JSON object with the following keys:
+  - `items`: An array of strings of (some or all of) the keys of the respective mapping, determining which and in which order these will be output.
+The default is `["start", "stop", "num_stops", "elapsed"]`.
+  - `delimiter`: The column delimiter.
+Default is tab.
+  - `header`: Boolean (`true`|`false`) determining whether a header row should be included in the output.
+  - `start`, `stop`, `num_stops`, `elapsed`: When a string value is provided, this will be used in the header.

 - `only_once`: Boolean (`true`|`false`), or a custom value in case of `repeating` (which then is stored in the field specified by `target`, which must be a _Text Box_ without or with matching validation).
 When used, the stopwatch is cannot be used again when a value is stored in `target` (after a form save).
 The default is `false`.